CandyCoded/CandyCoded/README.md

 **Offset:** Used to offset the material.

-**Use World Space:** Used to position the tile relative to world space, instead of the game object.
+**Use World Space:** Used to position the tile relative to world space, instead of the GameObject.

 ![](https://i.imgur.com/b7XbN5d.png)